 Who wrote the BhagwadaGita?
 By Meghnad Desai

 He tries to explain the disjointed nature of the philosophies in the text some of which even look contradictory.
 He refers to the similar works that have been done by both Indian and European scholars in trying to figure out the authors of the Gita.
-With detailed analysis of the text, its language construct, the message and the philosophy Desai attempts to find the multiple authors and concludes the presence of 3 distinct authors.
-He even presents the sections that each of them worked on and spends some time on the works of third author who he thinks did the work of stitching together the Gita as we know today.
+With detailed analysis of the text, its language construct, the message, and the philosophy Meghnad Desai attempts to find the multiple authors.
+He concludes the presence of 3 distinct authors.
+He even presents the sections that each of them worked on.
+And spends some time on the works of the third author.
+Whom he thinks did the work of stitching together the Gita as we know today.
 He even identifies that author as Badarayana who is also the author of Brahmasutra.

 What I found interesting is his identification of Buddhist principles in Gita with concepts like Karma and Nirvana.
 He puts Gita in historical context as it went through changes during the time India was under the influence of Buddhism before it returned to Brahaminical era around the time of Guptas.
-Till this point I thoroughly enjoyed his analysis of Gita – its content, context, authorship and evolution.
+Till this point, I thoroughly enjoyed his analysis of Gita – its content, context, authorship and evolution.

-In the end he talks about the Toxic Gita and how Gita is probably not relevant in the current context.
-Irrespective of whether I agree with him or not, I think this is a half thought through part that he has written.
+In the end, he talks about the Toxic Gita and how Gita is probably not relevant in the current context.
+Irrespective of whether I agree with him or not, I think this is a half thought through the part that he writes.
 The examples he gives are too trivial and he admits it so too.
-I have a feeling that the book needed a certain volume so he was asked to add this section in the end.
+I have a feeling that the book needed a certain volume.
+So the publishers asked him to add this section in the end.

-If the subject is of your interest, and if you at least have the basic knowledge of Gita and its philosophies like Sankhya, Karma and Bhakti – you would enjoy this inquiry.http://www.anureviews.com/who-wrote-the-bhagwadagita-by-meghnad-desai/https://i2.wp.com/www.anureviews.com/wp-content/uploads/2014/08/Who-wrote-the-BhagwadaGita.jpg?fit=367%2C569https://i2.wp.com/www.anureviews.com/wp-content/uploads/2014/08/Who-wrote-the-BhagwadaGita.jpg?resize=150%2C150Book ReviewsIndologyMythologyGita,MahabharataBhagwad Gita is a sacred text for a large section of humanity and a mystery for the almost anyone who has either heard of it or read it.
-Scholars of the last couple of centuries have worked on it – trying to understand it, write commentaries on it, bring...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+If the subject is of your interest, and if you at least have the basic knowledge of Gita and its philosophies like Sankhya, Karma, and Bhakti – you would enjoy this inquiry.http://www.anureviews.com/who-wrote-the-bhagwadagita-by-meghnad-desai/http://www.anureviews.com/wp-content/uploads/2014/08/Who-wrote-the-BhagwadaGita.jpghttp://www.anureviews.com/wp-content/uploads/2014/08/Who-wrote-the-BhagwadaGita-150x150.jpgBook ReviewsIndologyMythologyGita,MahabharataBhagwad Gita is a sacred text for a large section of humanity.
+And a mystery for almost anyone who has either heard of it or read it.
+Scholars of the last couple of centuries have worked on it – trying to understand it.
+Write commentaries on it.
+Bring out...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews